cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 1. Stop the RStudio server via the Web UI or `gce_vm_stop()`
 2. Restart it via the Web UI or `gce_vm_start()`
 3. Login to RStudio via the URL, then open terminal and check your older configurations are there via `cat .gitconfig` and SSH keys in `ls .ssh` and `ssh -T git@github.com` works
-4. Redownload a GitHub project

 ## Using googleCloudStorageR

-This is useful as a backup that will persist across VMs without needing to reconfigure user keys - the authentication is using the crudentials you used to launch the VM in the first place.
-Its not intended as a replacement for Git, but should give a more desktop feel.
+This is useful as a backup that will persist across VMs without needing to reconfigure user keys - the authentication is using the credentials you used to launch the VM in the first place.
+It is not intended as a replacement for Git - it only adds files if they are not present locally.
 I use it to copy projects over to more powerful VMs as required.

 ### On local computer